Find Grad Schools

 38% Women

 There are 1 schools in the United States where you can get your master's degree in transportation and infrastructure planning/studies.
-Among those who recently graduated from the schools offering this degree, the majority were men, and 62% were students from an underrepresented racial-ethnic group.
-Also, 38.5% of transportation and infrastructure planning/studies graduates were international students.
+In recent years, the majority of the students getting degrees in this area were male, and 94 were from an underrepresented racial-ethnic group.
+Also, 6.3% of transportation and infrastructure planning/studies graduates were international students.

 Education Levels of Transportation and Infrastructure Planning/Studies Majors